Visit warwick castle

 • Kingmaker Experience - what it was like to prepare for battle in medieval England

-GREAT HALL AND STATE ROOMS
+GREAT HALL

 The Great Hall is the largest room in the castle.
 First constructed in the 14th century it was rebuilt in the 17th century to provide a grand entrance for those who wanted to visit the Earl of Warwick.